What does “perfect vision” actually mean?

 As long as you can meet the medical requirements through prescription glasses or contacts, you can become a pilot.

-What the FAA Cares About
+What the FAA cares about

 It’s not about whether your sight is flawless — it’s about whether it can be brought to standard.
 You could be nearsighted, farsighted, have astigmatism, or use reading glasses as you age.
 What’s important is that your pilot eyesight requirements are met through correction.